PaulApivat/paulapivat/content/home/demo.md

  css_class = ""
 +++

-Documenting and sharing everything I learn about Data Science, Visualizations, Machine Learning, R, Python, SQL and more.
+Welcome to my page where I document and share everything I'm learning about Data Science, Visualizations, Machine Learning, R, Python, SQL and more.